Basic Raku product Application:

 - Programming CFE Kiln—Segment 1 is at a rate of 1798 degrees per hour, up to 1831 degrees.
 If using crystals on your piece it is recommended that a hold time of 5-10 minutes be added at the end of this segment.

-- With proper gloves/clothing and tongs, pull the piece from the kiln at 1831 degrees and place in a reduction chamber.
+- With proper gloves/clothing and tongs, pull the piece from the kiln at 1831 degrees and place it in a reduction chamber.
 Allow the piece to cool.
 Remove from the chamber.

 - Pieces can be cleaned up by making a paste with Comet on a rag or sponge, to remove soot.
 Rinse with water.